websanco/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/building-and-managing-content-pages/building-content-pages.md

 ### Setting a Background Color

-You can set the background color of a Layout.
-Follow these steps:
+You can set the background color of a Layout:

 1. Click the Layout to select it.
 1. Click the (![Background Color](../../../images/icon-color.png)) icon to select a color.